-Letters of request and materials should be delivered to the assistant of the appropriate vice dean.
+Letters of request and materials should be sent to: KSAS-Apptreq@jhu.edu.

 When the appointment has been approved, the dean's office will send the confirmation letter to the postdoctoral fellow, with copies to the department's chair and administrator.
 The administrator will process the necessary student payroll forms.